estuary/flow/site/docs/concepts/flowctl.md

 * `.prettierrc.js`: ⚓
   Configures the formatter that's used to format your TypeScript files.

-:::info
+:::info Legend
 ⚓: Generated only if it does not exist.
 Never modified or deleted by `flowctl`.

-♻ : `flowctl` re-generates and overwrites contents.
+♻: `flowctl` re-generates and overwrites contents.
 :::}

 ### TypeScript Code Generation